It (soundtrack): Reviews

 Writing for Junkee Media, Cameron Williams stated: "The soundtrack for It is light on hits but it runs deep with the story.
 Each song carries weight with each scene [...]
-The music highlights the control the film has over the ’80s: It never lets the setting define the film, which stops it from getting tangled in sentimentality.
+The music highlights the control the film has over the '80s: It never lets the setting define the film, which stops it from getting tangled in sentimentality.
 And therein lies its understated genius."
 Paul Taylor of Lemon Wire said "the soundtrack to "IT: Chapter One” has everything you could ask for in a horror movie.
-It’s the perfect accompaniment to all the jump scares, the building sense of dread, and the climactic final fight.
-More than that, Benjamin Wallfisch’s score manages to fit in all the little human elements too, making it easier for us to connect with the characters.
-It’s one of those really great soundtracks that might otherwise go overlooked by some, but don’t sleep on it."
-Critic Bernhard H. Heidkamp called it as "One of the best scores of the year".
+It's the perfect accompaniment to all the jump scares, the building sense of dread, and the climactic final fight.
+More than that, Benjamin Wallfisch's score manages to fit in all the little human elements too, making it easier for us to connect with the characters.
+It's one of those really great soundtracks that might otherwise go overlooked by some, but don't sleep on it."
+Critic Bernhard H. Heidkamp of Behind the Audio called it, "One of the best scores of the year".
 Wallfisch was nominated for the Composer of the Year award, by the International Film Music Critics Association for his work in the film.